 Yerba mate is a caffeinated beverage that has been popularized by celebrities such as Madonna, Beyonce, and George Clooney.
 It's also becoming increasingly popular in Europe due to its positive health benefits.
-Let’s take a closer look at this amazing beverage.
+Nowadays, people from all over the world are drinking yerba mate tea.
+Let's take a closer look at this amazing beverage.

-Yerba Mate has been consumed for centuries by the indigenous peoples of South America.
-It's typically served in gourds and drunk from a straw called a bombilla.
+The yerba mate plant - which comes from the Ilex paraguariensis tree – has been consumed for centuries by the indigenous peoples of South America.
+It is typically served as a tea in gourds and drunk from a straw called a bombilla.
+At this point you're probably asking yourself, what does a yerba mate tea taste like?
 The flavor can be described as earthy, grassy, or woodsy with hints of fruit like apple or citrus flavors.
-In addition to caffeine, yerba mate contains antioxidants that are thought to have anti-cancer properties.
-These antioxidants include polyphenols such as flavonoids and tannins
+While it is most commonly prepared as a hot tea, some people use this plant to prepare cold teas, and some people just chew the leaves to reap Yerba Mate’s numerous benefits.
+So, what is yerba mate good for?
+In addition to caffeine, yerba mate contains antioxidants, which provide a wide range of health-related benefits when consumed – including potential anti-cancer properties.
+These antioxidants include valuable polyphenols such as flavonoids and tannins, among other valuable compounds.

 Yerba Mate origins

-For centuries the Yerba Mate plant was used for worship and often used in religious or important tribal ceremonies.
-As the Spanish colonized South America they took up the habit of drinking it and quickly spread their love of herbal plants with Europeans who were eager to try out new traditions
+For centuries the Yerba Mate plant was also used for worship and often used in religious or important tribal ceremonies.
+As the Spanish colonized South America they took up the habit of drinking it and quickly spread their love of herbal plants to Europeans, who were eager to adopt new food- and drink-related traditions.
+Nowadays, yerba mate is consumed all over the world.
+Even celebrities like Madonna, Beyoncé, and George Clooney are talking about how awesome yerba mate is!
+And while many people continue to consume yerba mate in somewhat of a traditional way (i.e., making a hot tea from the plants leaves and drinking the tea from a calabash), there are many new takes on this famous tea, including Mate Libre's range of delicious yerba mate products

 How does Yerba Mate work?